 Moment of honesty: ADHD relationship advice is usually not my thing.
 Mainly because I belong to every single ADHD FB group there is (well, almost) and there, unfortunately, seems to be a non-ADHD partner in every one of them.

 Often, they’re saying that their partner is just making excuses.
 Implying that their mate is intentionally annoying them.
 Griping endlessly about the messes they make or the chores they don’t complete.

-I’m not saying those things aren’t annoying; I’m saying these are the things I constantly hear.
+I’m not saying those things aren’t potentially annoying; I’m saying these are the things I constantly hear.

 ADHD relationship advice is a touchy subject for me

-So whenever anyone starts giving relationship advice to people with ADHD, I always feel a little defensive and have to resist the urge to say “there’s nothing wrong with THEM, how about you take a look at their nagging partner and give the partner some advice on how to chill out!”
+So whenever anyone starts giving relationship advice to people with ADHD, I always feel a little defensive.
+I have to resist the urge to say “there’s nothing wrong with THEM, how about you take a look at their nagging partner and give the partner some advice on how to chill out!”

 That’s not helpful.